Aeroálcool

 Aeroálcool is a Brazilian aerospace company based at Franca, São Paulo.

 History

 The company was founded in 2001 by Omar Pugliesi and the US-American James Waterhouse, originally to produce the ultralight aircraft Aeroalcool Quasar.
-In the meantime, the company also develop technologies to run engines with ethanol.
+In the meantime, the company also develops technologies to run engines with ethanol.

-Aeroálcool operates in the aerospace industry, with the development and production, as well as the license construction of aircraft and components.
+Aeroálcool operates in the aerospace industry, with the development and production, as well as the licensed construction of aircraft and components.
 In addition, unmanned aerial vehicles for civil and military purposes are designed and built.